aksommerville/ra3/README.md

 - [ ] Upgrade method for db content.
 - [ ] Upload screencap via web app.
 Or provide URL?
 I'm thinking if you go search for box art somewhere else.
 - - Actually this can be low priority.
 Pico-8 gets them automatically, and the emulators you can snap during play.
 Anything else is a bit exotic.
+- - ^ Not sure I agree with this.
+Just installed some new games on the Pi and ended up having to scp the screencaps over.
+Needs a fix.
 - [ ] mn_widget_edit/mn_widget_addgame: See comments, need some new support to facilitate popping up edit after adding a file.
 - [ ] GET /api/blob/all is only returning buckets 0 and 1200, but there are dozens more.
 - [ ] menu: Feedback from upgrade.
 Also, I'm not seeing git/make output in the server log, that would be nice.